 - The total number of concurrent users (Wi-Fi devices that are simultaneously online)?

 - Approximately how many applications run on each type of device?

 Second, take a predictive survey of your chosen brand and model of AP

-- Determine optimal number and location of APs
+- Determine the optimal number and location of APs

 - Verify coverage and minimal signal strength in all required areas